-- Susumu Kodai (Derek Wildstar)
+Susumu Kodai (Derek Wildstar)

-Voiced in Star Blazers by: Kenneth Meseroll (Seasons 1 and 2), John Bellucci (Season 3)
+- Voiced in Japanese by: Kei Tomiyama (original), Kōichi Yamadera (PS2 games and Yamato Rebirth), Daisuke Ono (2199)Voiced in English by: Chris Wehkamp (2199)Voiced in Star Blazers by: Kenneth Meseroll (Seasons 1 and 2), John Bellucci (Season 3)Portrayed by: Takuya Kimura

 Tactical Division Officer of Yamato.
 Leader of Tactical Group, Air Captain First Class.
 Born in Kanagawa Prefecture.

 Was a third-class air captain assigned to the 7th strategic space group before boarding Yamato, but was advanced two classes and placed in command of the tactical division after his older brother Mamoru was killed in action.
 The main and secondary gun batteries, anti-aircraft guns, torpedoes, fighter wing, and wave-motion gun are all under his command.
 Deck officers are also placed under the tactical division.
 Graduated as an official cadet from space soldier training academy and was selected as a primary member of the Yamato Plan.
-(The forerunner of this was the Yayoi Plan, a top secret mission to escape Earth.)
+(The forerunner of this was the Izumo Plan, a top secret mission to escape Earth.)

-- Death by Origin Story: actually his whole family, but Mamoru Kodai in particular connects him directly with Okita
+- Death by Origin Story: Actually his whole family, but Mamoru Kodai in particular connects him directly with Okita.

-- Friendly Sniper: If the job of firing the Wave Motion Gun doesn't qualify...
+- Friendly Sniper: If the job of firing the Wave-Motion Gun doesn't qualify...

 - Number Two: Usually gets promoted to "Acting Captain" to make decisions on Okita's behalf as the Captain's condition worsens through the series.

 Yuki Mori (Nova Forrester)

-Voiced in Star Blazers by: Amy Howard (Seasons 1 and 2), Corinne Orr (Season 3)
+- Voiced in Japanese by: Yoko Asagami, Noriko Yume (Yamato Rebirth), Houko Kuwashima (2199)Voiced in English by: Mallorie Rodak (2199)Voiced in Star Blazers by: Amy Howard (Seasons 1 and 2), Corinne Orr (Season 3)Portrayed by: